hall9zeha/EspressoTestAndroidApp/README.md

-# ExpressoTestAndroidApp
+# EspressoTestAndroidApp
- Simple app for unit and instrumented testing with JUnit4 and Expresso on Android
+ Simple app for unit and instrumented testing with JUnit4 and Espresso on Android

 # Se utilizó :gear: